-You are cordially invited to the opening of the new autumn exhibition at VÆG:Friday, September 17th 2021 – from 5pm to 8pm.
+You are cordially invited to the opening of the new autumn exhibition at VÆG:Saturday, October 23rd 2021 – from 11am to 3pm.

-We are entering the autumn with a double solo exhibition:
+We are entering the autumn with a group exhibition:

 2 x solo featuring: